UniversalDevicesInc/html-node-views/README.md

 (2) Some Favorites and User Preferences settings such as node/favorite color, icon, and Hide Background are not passed to the .html file.

+(3) Some Windows Developers report issues with git and a file name with a query string.
+We may want to accespt a file with encoded query string in UDM.

 # Server
 During testing all HTML files should be hosted on a publicly accessible and secure server.
 Production files may be saved on eisy or other location to be determined by UDI.
 #### GitPages: